Posted on: March 30, 2020 by

 3. Create or Enhance Your Restoration Plan

-Third, create a plan to restore operations when the pandemic subsides.
+Third, create a crisis management plan to restore operations when the pandemic subsides.
 Don’t wait until the last possible moment to create a restoration plan.
 Consider the steps you will need based on the impacts you are seeing now.
 How will you restore operations?
 How will you manage the backlog of work?
 Will you need to re-staff and rehire?
 What steps will be required to reengage the workforce?
 Will the business environment have shifted requiring more significant changes?
 How will you change your supply chain to be more prepared?
 Using best practices from an experienced advisory team and a system built on information that can also drive action, you will have the tools to enable a successful restoration to the new normal.

 4. Debrief and Evolve Your Business Model